Learning and Reflection in the Family Nurse Partnership

 Level 7, 20 credits

 This course is aimed at family nurses and supervisors working within the Family Nurse Partnership (FNP) programme and is designed to boost your personal and professional development.

-The cost for this CPD module is £800.
+The total cost for this CPD module is £767.

 No attendance at Liverpool John Moores University is expected throughout the course.
 Tutor support is delivered via email and telephone.

-This online programme is delivered via Blackboard, a web-based virtual learning environment, where you will have access to a range of supporting literature and articles.
+This online programme is delivered via Canvas, a web-based virtual learning environment, where you will have access to a range of supporting literature and articles.